Installation & Aftercare

 Please Note: It is important to identify the 'A' side and 'B' side of a worktop before making any cuts or other amendments; these sides are easiest to identify prior to oiling.
 Side 'A' has smooth and even surface, and must face upwards.
 The 'B' side has a slightly rougher surface; it also may contain a few small imperfections, which occur naturally in timber and do not affect the integrity of the worktop.
 If you have ordered a worktop with customisations and/or pre-oiling, the 'A' and 'B' sides will already be indicated and your worktop will be ready for installation.

 Wood is a natural material.
 As such, moisture, heat and humidity are important variables to consider.

 For example, wood expands when it is warm or if humidity is high and contracts in cooler temperatures or when humidity lessens.
 The wood can also lose moisture at any point during the installation process.
 Such occurrences can cause bowing or warping.

 The following information contains the steps necessary to install and maintain your worktop, ensuring a long, trouble-free life.
 Please take some time to read this now in order to be fully prepared for the installation process.
 We recommend that you retain these instructions for future reference.

 Do not discard any of the packaging until you have checked the contents thoroughly.

 We strongly advise oiling worktops as soon as these are received and commencing installation shortly after delivery.

-If this is not possible and the worktops are to be stored instead, do not remove the packaging from the worktops.
-Lay the worktops flat and fully supported on battens (please consult diagram below).
+Once oiled on both sides, for storage, lay the worktops flat and fully supported on battens (please consult diagram below).
 Worktops must not be laid directly onto the floor.

 Battens should also be used to separate multiple worktops if stored together (please consult diagram below).